lichenma/GoFund/StudyNotes.md

 - Cancel the operation and thus decrease the availability but ensure consistency
 - Proceed with the operation and thus provide availability but risk inconsistency

-The CAP theorem implies that in the presence of network partition, one has to choose between consistency and avaialability.
+The CAP theorem implies that in the presence of network partition, one has to choose between consistency and availability.

 ```